 - A pie chart show distribution of Content Usage by Asset Type

 - Histogram chart that outlines the distribution of uploaded asset to users.
 If you hover over a bar, you will see a list of users in that bucket.
 If you export the data as a CSV, you will see a list as well.

-You can check to see if an asset has been deleted from a user's My Files by clicking the asset.
-It will indicate it's deleted in the summary page and an icon will no longer be visible.
+You can view the asset or see if it has been deleted from a user's My Files by clicking the file name in the header of that asset's details page.
+It will indicate it's deleted and an icon for the asset will no longer be visible.
 This information is also available for marketing content as well.